Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - tasks scheduled in order of arrival
 - non preemptive

-The advantage is that it is very simple to implement and doesn't need to know anything about processes but it is not good for responsive systems (long tasks monopolize the CPU, short tasks are penalized)
+The advantage is that it is very simple to implement and doesn't need to know anything about processes but it is not good for responsive systems (long tasks monopolize the CPU, short tasks are penalized).

 ![FIFO_scheduler](assets/FIFO_scheduler.png)